 Electro-Harmonix Bass Big Muff Pi

-Like its guitar-focused counterpart, the Electro-Harmonix Bass Big Muff Pi (link to check the price on Amazon) is among the best fuzz pedals in the world.
+Like its guitar-focused counterpart, the Electro-Harmonix Bass Big Muff Pi is among the best fuzz pedals in the world.

 EHX's Bass Big Muff Pi provides all the drive of the original without the loss of low-end frequencies.
 In fact, it's even got a bass boost option!
 For those bassists who love the sound of the Big Muff, EHX has your back!

 The pedal is designed similarly to the original with a few additional controls.

 Notably, the pedal has two outputs: one for the effected signal and one for the dry/direct signal.
 This is reminiscent of bass preamp/DI pedals.
 Next, the Bass Big Muff Pi has a toggle switch that allows for 3 different modes:

 - Bass Boost mode: bass frequency boost is added to the fuzz channel.